ac3lab/ac3lab.github.io/_posts/2000-01-01-post_carioca_semifinal_1.md

 </p>

 <p align="justify">
-It is also worth noting the performance of striker Pedro, who took advantage of his team's opportunities, scoring <b>1 goal</b> at the end of the match, and making a total of<b>6 shots</b>, with <b>3</b> in the goal, having the opportunity
+It is also worth noting the performance of striker Pedro, who took advantage of his team's opportunities, scoring <b>1 goal</b> at the end of the match, and making a total ofv<b>6 shots</b>, with <b>3</b> in the goal, having the opportunity to increase the score, if it weren't for the good performance of goalkeeper Fábio.
 </p>

 </div>